kinseyda/moles/README.md

 ## To do (before initial release)

-- Move shared functions of structures and upgrades to a new Purchase class
+- Move to Vue 3 and TypeScript
 - Item visibility
 - Debug mode
 - Hover descriptions